Web Scraping with Selenium and Python Tutorial + Example Project

-We've already briefly covered 3 available tools Playwright, Puppeteer and Selenium in our overview article How to Scrape Dynamic Websites Using Headless Web Browsers, and in this one, we'll dig a bit deeper into understanding Selenium - the most popular browser automation toolkit out there.
+We've already briefly covered 3 available tools for running headless browsers Playwright, Puppeteer and Selenium in our overview article How to Scrape Dynamic Websites Using Headless Web Browsers, and in this one, we'll dig a bit deeper into understanding Selenium - the most popular browser automation toolkit out there.

-In this Selenium with Python tutorial, we'll take a look at what Selenium is; its common functions used in web scraping dynamic pages and web applications.
+In this web scraping with Selenium tutorial, we'll take a look at what Selenium is; its common functions used in web scraping dynamic pages and web applications.
 We'll cover some general tips and tricks and common challenges and wrap it all up with an example project by scraping twitch.tv

 What is Selenium?

-Selenium was initially a tool created to test a website's behavior, but it quickly became a general web browser automation tool used in web-scraping and other automation tasks.
+Selenium was initially a tool created to test a website's behavior, but quickly, the demand of web scraping with Selenium has increased

 This tool is quite widespread and is capable of automating different browsers like Chrome, Firefox, Opera and even Internet Explorer through middleware controlled called Selenium webdriver.